Adele Horin: Career

 Horin worked as a correspondent in New York, initially for The Australian Women's Weekly and Cleo magazines, and then for The Sydney Morning Herald.
 She later worked in Washington, New York and London covering politics, society and economics for The National Times newspaper, considered in its day to be a pioneering exponent of investigative and social issues journalism.
 In Australia, after a period with the ABC Radio National Life Matters programme she joined The Sydney Morning Herald.
 She had a Saturday column on the paper's Comment page.
 Normally taking a left wing view point, Horin's writing usually dealt with social issues.

 In 2010 Stephanie Brown's portrait of Adele Horin was selected for the Archibald Prize Salon des Refusés.

 In her column on 25 August 2012, Horin announced her retirement from The Sydney Morning Herald "not to spend the day in a dressing gown but to think, write, participate, and to engage with my generation in a different way".

 Death

 On 15 November 2015, Horin announced via her blog the return of lung cancer, which had been treated aggressively the year before.
 She indicated she was too unwell to continue to write.
 She died on 21 November 2015, aged 64.

+Legacy

+The annual Adele Horin Prize is awarded to an exceptional woman journalism student from the University of Technology Sydney and includes $5,000 and an internship with Guardian Australia.
+Past winners have included Stephanie Tran and Rafqa Touma.